The Focal Quantal Response Equilibrium: Across Game Heterogeneity

 The ability to make predictions about one economic environment from similar economic environments is essential for economics as a science.
 Accordingly, it is often assumed that economic primitives, including preferences of economic agents (e.g., risk attitudes, discount rates), are stable across different environments.
 Indeed, the standard microeconomics course begins by introducing an economic agent with a stable preference making choices from different choice sets.
 Without stability of the economic primitives, the standard economic model loses a significant portion of its predictive power unless strong parametric assumptions are made.
 Many of the results in choice theory and revealed preference theory rely on stability of preferences (\cite{arrow1959rational}, \cite{afriat1967construction}, \cite{varian1982}).

 Utility maximization loses significant appeal without assuming stability of preferences or allowing for choice observations from different choice sets.
 The same can be said for the random utility model.
-Indeed, stability of the distribution of preferences is almost always assumed in choice theory and the revealed preference literature (\cite{falmagne1978representation}, \cite{mcfadden1990stochastic}, \cite{gul2006}, \cite{kitamura2018}).
+Indeed, stability of the distribution of preferences (i.e., error term) is almost always assumed in choice theory and the revealed preference literature (\cite{falmagne1978representation}, \cite{mcfadden1990stochastic}, \cite{gul2006}, \cite{kitamura2018}).
 Hence, it is natural to assume stability of the distribution of preferences in the QRE.

 Assuming stability of the distribution of preferences is particularly reasonable in experimental settings, since observed choice frequencies are usually calculated from choices from the same set of subjects.
-Again, without stability of the distribution of preferences, the QRE does not have predictive power \citep{Haile2008}.
-However, this is not unique to the QRE.
-As we have argued above, most of our standard theories in economics such as utility maximization, expected utility theory, discounted utility, and so on lose their predictive power without stability.
 For this reason, we follow this tradition and assume stability of the distribution of preferences, which is equivalent to stability of the error terms and risk preferences.

 When error terms are stable across similar games, the QRE has strong predictive power and it can even be rejected non-parametrically (\cite{Melo2019}).
 Indeed, QRE can be rejected non-parametrically by using observations from two 2$\times$2 games.
-Consider the two 2$\times$2 games in \autoref{reject-qre}.
-It is not difficult to show that the QRE can be rejected when $p< p'$ and $q\le q'$, without any assumptions on risk preferences (as long as FOSD on binary lotteries is satisfied) or the utility function.\footnote{For example, non-expected utility theories such as prospect theory or rank-dependent utility theory can be assumed.} For the intuition behind this result, notice that when $q'\ge q$, the utility difference between $L$ and $R$ is greater in $\Gamma_1$ than in $\Gamma_2$.
-Since players are \emph{better responders} in the QRE, the column player should play $L$ more often, so we anticipate $p\ge p'$.
-Hence $p< p'$ and $q\le q'$ reject the QRE.

-The QRE hypothesis can also be rejected statistically when $p$ and $p'$ are significantly different.
-Under further assumptions on risk preferences, e.g., expected utility theory, stronger predictions can be made.
-Note that the above arguments hold without any assumptions on error terms.
-Hence, assumptions on error terms also strengthen predictions of QRE.
 As our applications show below, the logistic QRE can be rejected even from the choice frequencies of a single 2$\times $2 game.